stanbaek/ece387/_sources/Appendix/login-server.md

 # Apply the network config — takes effect immediately without rebooting
 sudo netplan apply
 ```

+> **Careful with `50-cloud-init.yaml`:** cloud-init regenerates this file on every boot by default, which can silently revert your static IP back to DHCP after a reboot.
+To make the change stick, disable cloud-init's network management:
+> ```bash
+> sudo nano /etc/cloud/cloud.cfg.d/99-disable-network-config.cfg
+> ```
+> ```yaml
+> network: {config: disabled}
+> ```
+> This only stops cloud-init from touching networking on future boots — it does not affect the netplan file you just edited.

 ### 1.2 Set Hostname and /etc/hosts